Follow the Roadmap

 1.2 How to identify the Living Wage Benchmark?

-Living Wage Benchmark Methodologies that believe they meet all of the nine criteria are invited to apply.
+Living Wage Benchmark Methodologies that believe they meet all of the twelve criteria are invited to apply.

 Click here to read our complete Recognition Process description